dynamicweb/BasicDesign/README.md

 # BasicDesign
-Basic design for learning Dynamicweb
+This project is a barebones design used to make it easier to learn how Dynamicweb 10 works.